Standard

 the "on" position without the engine running.
 This prevents the

 possible overheating of the Ignitor II/Coil circuit.
-To reset the circuit
+Many customers choose

-simply turn the key
+simply turn the key off, then restart.

 We tested the Ignitor II/Coil II versus the Lobe Sensor